 With the activities defined, the last step is to identify who, when, and how long?

 Who owns the activity and is accountable for its completion?
 Select an individual, rather than a group — because when everyone is responsible, no one is responsible.

 When will this take place?
 Is there a deadline for this activity?
-Is it a priority for the next 30-, 60-, or 90-days?
+Is it a priority for the next 30, 60, or 90-days?
 Or does it need to wait until the next fiscal year?
-Figure out the general timeline of when different activities will take place.
+Figure out the general timeline for all activities.